DFE-Digital/bat-design-history/README.md

 Most of the time you'll be adding new posts.
 If you're just doing this then:

 * Open Terminal
-* Type `npm start`

-This will automatically restart the application with your changes to markdown and images applied.

-If you're making changes to the CSS or JavaScript then:

-* Open Terminal
 * Type `npm run watch`

-This will automatically restart the application with changes to the CSS, JavaScript and markdown applied.
+This will automatically restart the application with any changes to Markdown, images, CSS, JavaScript applied.

 ## Technical notes

-The design history uses the [GOV.UK Design System](https://design-system.service.gov.uk) and the [Eleventy](https://www.11ty.io) static site generator.
+The design history uses the [GOV.UK Design System](https://design-system.service.gov.uk) and the [Eleventy](https://www.11ty.dev) static site generator.

 ## Legacy